-In recent years, we have not seen much of a negative correlation between inflation, the timeseries for which is plotted in Figure 1, and measures of resource slack, based on real GDP plotted in Figure 2.
-This flattening of the Phillips curve in many countries across the world has startled monetary policy makers.
-In fact, it has some former policy makers ask whether the Phillips curve is dead (Blinder, 2018).
-It is often interpreted as the disappearance of a short-run output-inflation trade-off that central banks can exploit for stabilization purposes.
+In recent years, we have not seen much of a negative correlation between inflation, the time series plotted in figure 1, and measures of resource slack, based on real GDP plotted in figure 2.
+This flattening of the Phillips curve in many countries across the world has startled monetary policymakers.
+In fact, it has some former policymakers ask whether the Phillips curve is dead.
+It is often interpreted as the disappearance of a short-run output-inflation tradeoff that central banks can exploit for stabilization purposes.

 In this paper I argue that this is too pessimistic an assessment.
-What the flattening of the Phillips curve really indicates is that recent economic fluctuations were not mainly driven by movements in Aggregate Demand but, instead, by joint movements in Aggregate Demand (AD) and Aggregate Supply (AS).
-It is these movements in Aggregate Supply that are at the root of the "Supply-Side Origins of Inflation" that I refer to in the title.
+What the flattening of the Phillips curve really indicates is that recent economic fluctuations were not mainly driven by movements in aggregate demand (AD) but, instead, by joint movements in aggregate demand and aggregate supply (AS).
+It is these movements in aggregate supply that are at the root of the "supply-side origins of inflation" that I refer to in the title.

-In the first part of this paper, I illustrate that, once one is willing to drop the assumption in a textbook, Aggregate Demand-Aggregate Supply (AD-AS), framework that business cycle fluctuations are mainly the result of movements in Aggregate Demand, it is not hard to imagine how joint inward shifts in both Aggregate Demand and Aggregate Supply can result in economic downturns without much of a, if any, decline in inflation.
-I discuss how a broad range of recent papers and explanations can be interpreted as shifts in the Short-Run Aggregate Supply (SRAS) curve that is the backbone of the upward-sloping Phillips curve.
+In the first part of this paper, I illustrate that, once one is willing to drop the assumption in a textbook aggregate demand-aggregate supply (AD-AS) framework that business-cycle fluctuations are mainly the result of movements in aggregate demand, it is not hard to imagine how joint inward shifts in both aggregate demand and aggregate supply can result in economic downturns without much of a, if any, decline in inflation.
+I discuss how a broad range of recent papers and explanations